Bond reduction denied for teen charged as adult in Rogers drive-by shooting case

 Weber called three witnesses: two of Olvera's teachers and a staff member of the Benton County Juvenile Detention Center.
 The three testified they believed Olvera would follow any conditions the judge set if his bond was lowered, and he was released from custody.

 Gabriel Stultz, deputy prosecutor, objected to lowering the bond.
-He noted the Ramirezes remain in custody on the $400,000 bonds.
+He noted the Ramirezes remain in custody in lieu of the $400,000 bonds.

 Stultz said Olvera did not let law enforcement do their job when he took the law into his hands after someone allegedly broke into his pickup.
 Stultz said Olvera's crime is the reason he may not defer to the court's orders.